 Read on for a daily schedule that will keep children of all ages engaged and learning thanks to this talented bunch of celebs.
 Don’t get us wrong, we’ve never been more grateful of our school teachers and we’re not saying this is a patch on the real thing, but in times of need, every little helps.
 And don’t worry, you’re doing a great job.

 9am – P.E. with Joe Wicks

-The man behind the Lean in 15 phenomenon has turned his hand to children’s fitness amidst the Corona crisis and the nation has gone absolutely wild for it.
+The man behind the Lean in 15 phenomenon turned his hand to children’s fitness at the beginning of the Corona crisis back in March and the nation went absolutely wild for it.

-Every morning at 9am Joe goes live on his YouTube channel to bring children of all ages and skill sets (and we imagine many parents too) a live P.E. lesson.
-It only launched last week and it’s already been a roaring success (apparently Channel4 are in talks to make it into a proper TV show) and it’s the perfect way to get children eased into their daily homeschooling routine in a fun and dynamic way.
+Joe will be live on his YouTube channel to bring children of all ages and skill sets (and we imagine many parents too) a live P.E. lesson.
+It’s the perfect way to get children eased into their daily homeschooling routine in a fun and dynamic way.

 If anyone can make maths fun it’s Countdown Queen Carol Vorderman.
 The TV star and maths whizz also has an online platform that makes maths easy and enjoyable for children ages four to 12 and it’s all in keeping with the National Curriculum.